neutrinoceros/gpgi/README.md

 This section provides details on the general deposition algorithm, as implemented in `gpgi`.

-In all generality, we will assume that we want to deposit an *intensive* field (`v`), which requires the most computational steps.
+Without loss of generality, we will illustrate how  an *intensive* field (`v`) is deposited, since this case requires the most computational steps.
 As it happens, depositing an *extensive* field (`w`) separately is actually part of the algorithm.

 **Definitions**